arunpariyar/gopherguides-intro-to-go/week11/README.md

 A user controlled news source that allows the task below

-- Create a new mock news service
+- Creating a new mock news service
   ```
   func NewMockSource(s string) *MockSource {...}
   ```